sauriiiin/lidetector/README.md

     - <strong>_JPEG</strong> = similar to <strong>_RAW</strong> with
         - pixel count estimations for borders and smudgebox NULL'd
         - and any pixel count estimation < 10 is also NULL'd - likely to be a light artifact
-4. If the images are already analyzed using a different software then make sure the colony sizes in the _JPEG table are arranged in the ascending order of hours, plate number, column number, row number.
+4. If the images are already analyzed using a different software then make sure the colony sizes in the _JPEG table are arranged in ascending order of hours, plate number, column number, row number.
 5. Example files can be found in [Data.zip](https://github.com/sauriiiin/lidetector/blob/master/Data.zip).

 ## 3. Spatial Bias Correction